In Stock FDA-Compliant, Wear-Resistant Plastics for Food Processing Plastic Environments

 Virgin PTFE sheet in wide range of thickness

-PTFE is a highly durable and corrosion resistant material, and so it has become a popular choice of material for a variety of chemical processing applications.
+PTFE Sheet and PTFE Rods are highly durable and corrosion resistant material, and so it has become a popular choice of material for a variety of chemical processing applications.
 It does not melt or erode under the extreme conditions often found in chemical plants, and can is often used to make components that transport corrosive chemicals and other materials.

 Excellent Protection for Electronics

-Looking for a supplier of high quality PTFE?
+Looking for a supplier of high quality PTFE Sheet or Rod?

 Industrial Plastic Supply, Inc. has been a trusted, worldwide supplier of quality performance plastics, including PTFE, since 1975, and we have one of the largest inventories of American made plastic materials in the world.
 Check out our website to view our full product directory or to contact us with any questions you may have.